MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-set-up-delivery-reminders.md

 ---
     title: How to Set Up The Delivery Reminders
-    description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can use purchase delivery reminders to remind vendors about overdue deliveries.
+    description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can use purchase delivery reminders for reminding vendors about overdue deliveries.

     documentationcenter: ''
     author: SorenGP